 Suspensions are a severe form of disciplinary action.
-Important information regarding suspension is provided below.
+Important information regarding suspensions is provided below.

 - Before the student is permitted to return to school, a mandatory meeting must take place.
-The student, the guardian, an administrator and the staff member involved in the dispute must be present.
-Failure to attend the meeting results in an additional day of suspension. - Depending on the nature of the suspension, a student may be placed on a Behavior Contract or Behavior Improvement Plan.
+The student, the guardian, an administrator, and the staff member involved in the dispute should be present.
+Failure to attend the meeting can result in additional days of suspension. - Depending on the nature of the suspension, a student may be placed on a Behavior Contract or Behavior Improvement Plan.
 This plan will outline specific behaviors that the student will address with their Preceptor/Teachers and work to improve. - Throughout the duration of their suspension, students are not permitted on school grounds for any reason other than a pre-arranged meeting with Vertus staff.
-Failure to adhere to this policy will result in an additional day of suspension. - Any student receiving a suspension will be offered alternate instruction either on school or at an alternate location throughout the duration of the suspension.
-Students and guardians will be given instructions in how to access on-line classes so that their progress will not be impeded.
+Failure to adhere to this policy will result in an additional day of suspension. - Any student receiving a suspension will be offered alternate instruction either at school or at an alternate location throughout the duration of the suspension.
+Students and guardians will be given instructions on accessing online classes so that academic progress will not be impeded.